Evolution of temporal coherence in confined polariton condensates

-An example of a light emitting device which may operate as a coherent light source without population inversion, is a semiconductor microcavity in the strong light--matter coupling regime \cite{Imamoglu1996}.
-The strong coupling results in the emergence of hybrid eigen modes called exciton-polaritons (later, \textit{polaritons})~\cite{Weisbuch1992, KavokinBuch2006}.
-Being very low-mass bosons, they can undergo a dynamic Bose-Einstein condensation (BEC) process at elevated temperatures.
-Analogous to a conventional laser operating in the weak coupling regime (for instance the vertical cavity surface emitting laser, VCSEL), the formation of a BEC of polaritons is accompanied by a nonlinear increase of the intensity of the emitted light and a drop of the spectral linewidth~ \cite{Imamoglu1996}.The latter is a typical, yet not unambiguous signature of first order temporal coherence of the emitted radiation.
-A more sophisticated approach relying on Michelson interferometry was discussed in \cite{Love2008}, where strongly enhanced coherence times in the regime of polariton lasing have been demonstrated by using low noise pump sources.
-In analogy to cold atom BECs, the first order spatial coherence (long range order), has been considered as a smoking gun criterion for the claim of a polariton BEC \cite{Deveaud-Pledran2012, Kasprzak2006, Deng2006, Fischer2014}.
-However, the second order coherence function which represents another key signature of coherent light, is less well understood.
-One difficulty arises from the lack of accurate theoretical quantum description of the behavior of $g^{(2)}(\tau )$ in real conditions, such as finite temperatures.
-Indeed, common methods are based on stochastic Gross-Pitaevskii \cite{Wouters2009, haug2012temporal, Savenko2013} equations or expectation values evolution \cite{Savenko2011} that rely on severe assumptions regarding high order correlations such as coherence functions.
-Additionally, the $g^{(2)}(\tau \neq 0)$ dependence could not be addressed by semiclassical models.
-As a consequence of these complications, reports on the second order coherence function in polariton systems have not been fully conclusive in unified experimental theoretical works.
-A second difficulty is based on the results of present experimental works: Here, in most cases, a surprisingly slow drop down of $g^{(2)}(0)$ above threshold is commonly observed in two-dimensional microcavities \cite{Deng2003, Tempel2012, Rahimi-Iman2012} with a persisting value significantly above unity, thus implying a strong deviation from a Poissonian photon statistics.
-Even an increase of $g^{(2)}(0)$ with increasing pump power has been reported, both for GaAs and CdTe based samples \cite{Tempel2012, Kasprzak2008corr, Horikiri2010}.
-It is reasonable to assume that these peculiarities are a result of a large number of states in the continuous dispersion of polaritons confined in planar microcavities, which can contribute to the condensation phenomena and unavoidably lead to mode competition effects.
-Such effects further convolute the coherence phenomena inherent to the polariton condensation, and therefore are considered as another main obstacle towards a precise understanding of the evolution of second-order temporal coherence in solid state condensates beyond a phenomenological level.
+An example of a light emitting device which may operate as a coherent light source without population inversion is a semiconductor microcavity in the strong light-matter coupling regime \cite{Imamoglu1996}.
+The strong coupling results in the emergence of hybrid eigenmodes called exciton-polaritons (later, \textit{polaritons})~\cite{Weisbuch1992, KavokinBuch2006}.
+Being low-mass bosons, they can undergo a dynamic Bose--Einstein condensation (BEC) process at elevated temperatures.
+Analogous to a conventional laser operating in the weak coupling regime (e.g. the vertical cavity surface emitting laser, VCSEL), the formation of a BEC of polaritons is accompanied by a nonlinear increase of emitted light intensity and a drop in spectral linewidth~ \cite{Imamoglu1996}.
+The latter is a typical yet not unambiguous signature of first-order temporal coherence of the emitted radiation.
+A more sophisticated approach relying on Michelson interferometry was discussed in Ref. \cite{Love2008}, where strongly enhanced coherence times in the regime of polariton lasing were demonstrated by using low-noise pump sources.